create2-labs/cafe-discovery/README.md

 ### POST /auth/signin

-Sign in and receive a JWT token.
+Sign in and receive a hybrid PQC JWT token.

 **Request:**
 ```json